vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 Icarus is wearing a formal suit
 Jerri takes the dark key from the Licorice temple Icarus and Marini go to the cinnamon desert and finds two wedding bands (but no worm).
 Leaves Marini behind.
-Ewan enters the marshmallow temple, while Icarus and Jerri regroup and push through the licorice forest and lighting it ablaze, moving towards the Marshmallow Fields
+Ewan enters the marshmallow temple while Icarus and Jerri regroup and push through the licorice forest and lighting it ablaze, moving towards the Marshmallow Fields

 # Background
 **Old Man Marini (Willy Wonka)** is the owner of Marini's at the Beach.
 He likes to make new candies all the time.
 He's been working on a candy, a recreation of the everlasting gobstopper, the candy marble.
 Unfortunately, he is missing just one ingredient: **Extra-Fortified Sugar**.
 Thus, he must make a perilous trip to **Candy Island**.